haberdashPI/vscode-master-key/notes.md

             - [X] improve flakey tests (or skip some???)

 Follow-up:
-- [ ] generate literat docs for each preset within the documentation website
+- [ ] generate literate docs for each preset within the documentation website
+- [ ] release 0.4
-- [ ] organize priorities before release 1.0
+- [ ] organize additional priorities before release 1.0 (including the below follow-ups)
 - [ ] improve key suggestions
     - [ ] use section headers (and their level) to create tree for the key suggestions
     - [ ] and command to search and filter the key suggestions